Scouts-Victoria-Program/scouthack/README.md

 I don't see any documentation in here for the HTML component, either, but I'm sure there was some somewhere.
 I'll see if I can dig it up.

 Ignore the [book](book/) dir for now.
-My plan is to tidy up thess `.md` files in the root of the repo and put them into `book/` which can then be generated as HTML using [mdbook](https://rust-lang.github.io/mdBook/), but it's currently just an empty template.
+My plan is to tidy up these `.md` files in the root of the repo and put them into `book/` which can then be generated as HTML using [mdbook](https://rust-lang.github.io/mdBook/), but it's currently just an empty template.

 The structure of the weekend, broadly, is as follows: